 - The Convention and Entertainment Facilities is not responsible for voltage fluctuations or power failures.
 If your equipment has strict tolerance for voltage, then you must bring your own regulating device.

 - All equipment, regardless of power source, must comply with federal, state, and local codes.
-The Convention and Entertainment Facilities reserves the right to inspect, at the exhibitor’s expense, all electrical devices and connections to ensure compliance with all codes.
+The Convention and Entertainment Facilities reserves the right to inspect all electrical devices and connections to ensure compliance with all codes.
 The exclusive electrical service provider is obligated to refuse connections when wiring is not in accordance with City Electrical Ordinance.